 Home »

-Salud everywhere is written by a person, not an AI
+Salud Everywhere is written by a person, not by an artificial intelligence

 To write the bibliographic reviews behind most of Salud everywhere's pages, I research extensively.
 To identify sources, I draw on many of the resources I already know from my day-to-day professional practice, as well as Google and Google Scholar.